FanCradle/DAO/README.md

 SMEs are FanCradle's target audience.
 ChatGPT3 has proven not only that the interface can be delivered to solve this problem via LLMs.

-Whereas it appeared to be very difficult for the needed data warehousing and human resource to affordably build an interface for every indie artist who was
+Whereas appeared quite difficult, needed data warehousing and human resource to affordably build an interface for an indie artist

-unable to use a Jupyter notebook, today it is possible.
+unable to use a Jupyter notebook, today it is straightforward.

 Our design, therefore, champions decision-making by all funders of our first "DAO" project